couchbaselabs/couchbeans/README.md

 - the service should run on every node that runs data service
 - DCP events should be processed on the node to which the document belongs

+### Internal nodes
+Internal nodes are nodes that run Couchbeans together with Couchbase data service.

 ### External nodes
-External nodes are nodes that run Couchbeans without running couchbase.
+External nodes are nodes that run Couchbeans without running Couchbase data service but still listen to DCP events to maintain global beans.
+External nodes can be used to provide services outside of couchbase cluster, for example for load balncing.

+### Foreign nodes
 These nodes can only process local beans and create or edit cluster beans, but not process their changes as they do not listen to DCP events.
-External nodes are intended to be used as:
+External nodes are intended to be used for:
-- Data collection agents
+- Collecting data
-- External system gateways
+- External system integrations
-- Graph editing stations
+- Graph editing

-### Foreign beans
-Couchbeans bean uploader instruments the following bean methods, changing their behavior on nodes other than the node that should be handling bean DCP events:
-- Setter methods are forced to only set the field value
-- `linkTo` and `linkFrom` methods create links instead of processing them
-- `update...` methods store provided beans onto the cluster and always return `null`

 ### Global beans
 Beans marked with `@Global` annotation are processed differently: